The Medal of Valor nomination period is now open! Apply now.

-On February 20, Vice President Joseph Biden and Attorney General Eric Holder awarded the Public Safety Officer Medal of Valor to 18 public safety officers who exhibited exceptional courage in saving and protecting others and whose heroic actions were above and beyond the call of duty.
-Read the White House press release, learn about the recipients, or watch the ceremony.
+On February 11, 2015, Vice President Joseph R. Biden, Jr. and Attorney General Eric Holder presented the Public Safety Officer Medal of Valor to 22 recipients.
+Watch a video of the ceremony, read the White House press release, and learn about the recipients.

 Every day, public safety officers risk their lives to protect America’s citizens and communities.
 To honor that commitment, Congress passed The Public Safety Officer Medal of Valor Act of 2001, which created the Public Safety Officer Medal of Valor, the highest national award for valor by a public safety officer.
 The medal is awarded annually by the President to public safety officers who have exhibited exceptional courage, regardless of personal safety, in the attempt to save or protect human life.